 Sins Living in the Flesh

-What is sin in the flesh?
-The apostle Paul revealed in Galatians, “Now the works of the flesh are evident: adultery, formication, impurity, lewdness, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, wild parties, and things like these.
+What are these sins in the flesh?
+The apostle Paul revealed in Galatians, “Now the works of the flesh are evident: adultery, fornication, impurity, lewdness, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, wild parties, and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God” (Galatians 5:19–21).

 Delivered from Sin in the Flesh

 There is no condemnation for those who are in Christ Jesus (Romans 8:1).
 In other words, Christians are no longer judged by the law as they remain in Jesus Christ and so continue to live obediently by faith.
-Those who are “in Christ” were baptized into Christ (Galatians 3:27; cf. Romans 6:3–4).
 The law of the Spirit has set Christians free in Christ from the condemnation of sin and death (8:2).
 The sinful flesh weakened the law’s ability to prevent sin (8:3).
-Therefore, God sent His Son in the likeness of sinful flesh to judge sin in the flesh so that the faithful are counted right who walk according to the Holy Spirit and not the flesh (8:3–4).
+Therefore, God sent His Son in the likeness of sinful flesh to judge sin in the flesh so that the faithful are counted right who walk according to the Holy Spirit and not by the flesh (8:3–4).

 The faithful must think and set their imaginations on the Spirit (Romans 8:5–6).
 Thereby, the believer can put to death the practices of the body by living in the Holy Spirit (Romans 8:13).
-In Galatians, the apostle instructed Christians to walk by the Spirit and they will not gratify the desires of the flesh (Galatians 5:16).
+In Galatians, the apostle Paul instructed Christians to walk by the Spirit and they will not gratify the desires of the flesh (Galatians 5:16).
 Therefore, the faithful Christian will seek out how to walk by the Spirit within one’s heart.
-Christ surrounded Himself by disciples and His followers continued this model in the early church (Acts 2:42).
-Christians need one another today to stir one another to love and good works and to keep evil from the heart (Hebrews 3:12–13; 10:24–25).